mab253/cpp_fall25/final.md

 # 💿 final project

+## 💥 when you are ready to submit your final code + reflection, [use this form](https://airtable.com/appNisQAaK2SV4aoi/shrcBj9ImBTXJO1oM)! <-

 For your final project in this class, you will code a C++ project from scratch, outside of zyBooks.
 You have a few options for this assignment, and you'll need to choose 1 of the following:

 1. [🛡 Text-Based Adventure Game](#text-based-adventure-game)